-The second edition of this competition for sailors aged 20 to 25 will see top national teams face each other in Bermuda during the 35th America’s Cup – and it’s now open for applications.
+The second edition of the Red Bull Youth America’s Cup 2017 for sailors aged 20 to 25 will see top national teams face each other in Bermuda during the 35th America’s Cup – and it’s now open for applications.

 All racing will be done on the one-design AC45F foiling catamarans the America’s Cup teams are currently competing with in the Louis Vuitton America’s Cup World Series.
 Double Olympic gold medalists Hagara and Steinacher will be responsible for the crew selection.